10 Essential Anki Add-ons for All Medical Students

 There are some things that you should know before we get onto the add-ons themselves.

 Before getting into the add-ons, there are some things I would like to mention.
-Please read this section carefully to make sure you aren’t missing out on any important details.
+Please read this section carefully to ensure you aren’t missing any crucial details.

 If You’re New to Add-ons

-Firstly, if you are not sure how to download an Anki add-on or even what an add-on is, then check out this excellent video by Glutanimate (Anki Add-on Guide: Introduction).
+Firstly, if you are unsure how to download an Anki add-on or even what an add-on is, check out this excellent video by Glutanimate (Anki Add-on Guide: Introduction).

 It covers most of what you need to know.